-For over 23 years, Verité and our extensive network of global partners have brought clients clarity and resolution to the most challenging issues in the most difficult regions.
+For 25 years, Verité and our extensive network of global partners have brought clients clarity and resolution to the most challenging issues in the most difficult regions.
 Our customized assessments provide you with credible data that is highly specific to sector and country, and recommendations that are actionable and results-oriented.

 Comprehensive Social Responsibility Assessments

 Corrective Action Verification